wp-plugins/updraftplus/readme.txt

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

+Furthermore, reliance upon any non-English translation is at your own risk.
+UpdraftPlus can give no guarantees that translations from the original English are accurate.